-In this article, I will introduce the concept of cyber defense cells.
 Defense cells are organized groups consisting of actors that identify either as threat intel providers (Hub) or consumers (Node).
 Defense cell members share a common interest and engage in automated and targeted bidirectional threat information sharing.
-The goal of a defense cell is to help large amounts of organizations to organize in cyber defense and to share information and resources in an automated way that helps to scale up the efforts.
+The goal of a defense cell is to help large amounts of organizations to organize in cyber defense and to share information and resources in an automated way that helps to scale up efforts.

-Defense cells can be formed organically around existing Hubs that have a motivation to improve the cyber security of their stakeholders, or Hubs that seek to further improve their cyber security through the efforts of others around them.
-National CSIRT teams, domain-specific CSIRTs, and ISAC/ISAO organizations are typical examples of Hubs, while critical infrastructure enterprises, government, and academia are typical examples of nodes.
-The primary motivation of the Nodes is to use the already existing resources for their own purposes and to extract maximum benefit from their existing investments into cyber security.
+Defense cells can be formed organically around existing Hubs that have a motivation to improve the cybersecurity of their stakeholders, or Hubs that seek to further improve their cybersecurity through the efforts of others around them.
+National CSIRT teams, domain-specific CSIRTs, and ISAC/ISAO organizations are typical examples of Hubs, while critical infrastructure enterprises, government, and academia are typical examples of Nodes.
+The primary motivation of the Nodes is to use the existing resources for their own purposes and to extract the maximum level of benefit from their existing investments into cybersecurity.

-Key task of defense cell is to share threat intelligence
+The key task of the defense cell is to share threat intelligence

-In a defense cell, this kind of information sharing needs to be targeted in a way that removes as much as possible the amount of extraneous information for the recipient, and the information should always be actionable for the recipient in some practical way.
+In a defense cell, this kind of information sharing needs to be targeted in a way that removes as much extraneous information as possible for the recipient, and the information should always be actionable for the recipient in some practical way.
 Highly automatable information is plentiful, so getting started with this kind of sharing is not a problem.
 Avoiding inundating the recipients with unnecessary information is a much bigger challenge.

 Hubs and Nodes get situational awareness

 In summary, thinking about cyber defense in terms of the defense cells helps us see how the members can organize, and how they can communicate with other cells through the Hubs.
 Once an organization understands their role in the defense cell, it becomes clearer which activities contribute to the collective defense and what they can expect from their peers.
 When we look at the motivations from the scaling and automation perspective it helps us see the important points for implementing this in practice.
-We identify the key benefits: up-to-date threat information that reaches to larger group of defenders and to make use of the existing resources that are already there to make those organizations more robust.
+We identify the key benefits: up-to-date threat information that reaches a larger group of defenders and making use of existing resources to make those organizations more robust.
 We can minimize the use of the precious human resources and reap the benefits of a network effect in situational awareness through the feedback.